Can you pretend to be someone else?

 Jason Hike, unlike Lorelai, doesn’t mind admitting being a Modified.
 Actually he enjoys the power and controll over others that comes with being a Modified.
 He always refused to suppress that side of him, even if he ended up harming other people and committing crimes.
 But maybe the encounter-clash with Lorelai will be able to change his mind.

 Lorelai and Jason are (forgive me the abused phrase) the two sides of the coin, the two extreme perspectives of the same issue: the research for a balance between being yourself without rules or restrictions and the behaviour required by law and society.

 Useless to deny, this theme is important to me because I found it out for myself.
 No, I don’t have superpowers (I wish!) but being myself has been difficult, especially as a teenager.
 I’ve always felt different, because I like studying, I like reading, I love writing and I never told anyone.
 I felt other’s judgment weighting on me, that’s why I tried to adapt to what people expected from me.

 It took a lot of willpower to learn to ignore other’s judgment and I still have problems, but fortunately I deal with it much more rationally then I did when I was fourteen.

 This isn’t really something new, but looking around me I see people plodding along life because they try to be something they can’t be, that’s why I’ll never stop saying this.

-Being ourselves is always the best option, we don’t have to give up on what we are to comply with other’s wishes, with other’s expectations about what we should do or be.
-It’s doomed to be a stretch and this way we’re not going to take the best and give our best in this life.
+Being yourself is always the best option, you don’t have to give up on what you are to comply with other’s wishes, with other’s expectations about what you should do or be.
+It’s doomed to be a stretch and this way you’re not going to take the best and give your best in this life.